stagenow/docs/edge/source/stagingprofiles.md

 To publish a profile:

-1. Select the appropriate checkboxes for the desired bar code types, an NFC tag, or an audio file for deployment.
+1. Select the tab for the desired staging material (Barcode, Audio, or NFC).

+2. Select the appropriate checkboxes, if applicable, to specify the type of material for deployment.

-2. Select Test to test the functionality of the profile before publishing.
-This generates a PDF of test staging bar code(s).
+3. Select Test to test the functionality of the profile before publishing.
 While this step is optional, it is important to determine whether the profile functions as intended before making it available to the operator(s) for staging devices.

+For bar code staging, this generates a PDF of test staging bar code(s).

     ![img](images/SNBarCode_Test.jpg)

-3. If using an audio file for staging, select Play Audio to test the functionality of the Audio profile before publishing.
+If using an audio file for staging, select Play Audio to test the functionality of the Audio profile before publishing.

 4. If the staging material functions properly, select Publish to publish the material for operator use.
 Note that the administrator can choose to publish only certain types of bar codes, NFC tags, and/or audio files that were successfully tested, and publish the others when they are ready.

-4. Enter staging instructions for the operator, and select Publish Now.
+5. Enter staging instructions for the operator, and select Publish Now.

     ![img](images/ConnectNetwork_Publish_Instructions.jpg)